cloudquery/docs/docs/cli/policy/language.md

 #### Arguments:
 - `title` - Policy title description, usually a single line defining the policy in a human readable format.
 - `doc` - **(optional)** policy documentation readme.
+- `identifiers` - **(optional)** unique identifiers we want all checks to return on query result, will override parent policy identifiers if they exist.

 ### Configuration block